airpair/step-aside-activesupportconcern-supermodule-is-the-new-sheriff-in-town/post.md

 end
 ```

-A step forward that addresses the boiler-plate DRY concern, but is otherwise really just lipstick on a pig.
+A step forward that addresses the boiler-plate repetitive code concern, but is otherwise really just lipstick on a pig.
+To explain more, developer problem solving and creativity flow is still disrupted by having to think about the lower-level mechanism of running code on inclusion (using `included`) and structuring class methods in an extra sub-module (`ClassMethods`) instead of simply declaring class methods like they normally would in Ruby and staying focused on the task at hand.

 #### 3) [SuperModule](https://github.com/AndyObtiva/super_module)